-How we manage your homeowners or condominium association in Great Falls
+How we handle your homeowners or condominium association in Great Falls

-We require that the tenant abide by all community and association covenants.
-To assist us in this endeavor, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association rules.
+To help us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a useful reference for property owners in Great Falls
+a free source for property owners in Great Falls

-- Before you put a renter in your investment in Great Falls
+- Before you rent out your investment in Great Falls

 - Collections and evictions